shamanec/GADS/docs/client-credentials-management.md

 ### Copying Information

 Each field has a copy button (📋) allowing you to easily copy:
-- Individual fields (Client ID, Secret, Tenant)
+- Individual fields (Client ID, Secret)
 - The complete Appium capabilities JSON

 ## 📊 Managing Existing Credentials